KaTeX/KaTeX/CONTRIBUTING.md

 In general, try to make your code blend in with the surrounding code.

+The code can be linted by running `npm run test:lint`, which lints JavaScript files using ESLint and stylesheets using stylelint.
+They must pass to commit the changes.

+Some files have flowtype annotations and can be checked for type errors using Flow by running `npm run test:flow`.
+See [Flow](https://flow.org/) for more details.

 ## Pull Requests

  - link back to the original issue(s) whenever possible